- How are oral cavity and oropharyngeal cancers treated?

 Clinical trials are looking at different ways of combining radiation and chemo with or without cetuximab or other new agents to improve survival and quality of life, and reduce the need for radical or deforming resection of advanced oral cavity and oropharyngeal cancers.

 Recurrent oral cavity or oropharyngeal cancer

 When cancer come backs after treatment, it is called recurrent cancer.
 Recurrence can be local (in or near the same place it started), regional (in nearby lymph nodes), or distant (spread to bone or organs such as the lungs).
 Treatment options for recurrent cancers depend on the location and size of the cancer, what treatments have already been used, and on the person’s general health.

-If the cancer comes back in the same area and radiation therapy was used as the first treatment, surgery is often the next treatment if possible.
+If the cancer comes back in the same area and radiation therapy was used as the first treatment, surgery is often the next treatment, if the cancer can be removed completely and the patient is healthy enough for surgery.
 Usually, external beam radiation therapy cannot be repeated in the same site except in selected cases.
 However, brachytherapy can often be used to control the cancer if it has come back in the place it started.
 If surgery was used first, more surgery, radiation therapy, chemo, cetuximab, or a combination of these may be considered.

-If the cancer comes back in the lymph nodes in the neck, these are often removed with surgery.
+If the cancer comes back in the lymph nodes in the neck, these are often removed with surgery (lymph node dissection).
 This may be followed by radiation.

 If the cancer comes back in a distant area, chemo (and/or cetuximab) is the preferred form of treatment.
 This may shrink or slow the growth of some cancers for a while and help relieve symptoms, but these cancers are very difficult to cure.